amosbatto/lineageos_stats/README.md

 that is displayed in the build list.
 There is normally 1 build per device model, but some builds support multiple device models.

-The information in the lists is separated by tabs, so you can copy it from the terminal and paste it into your favorite spreadsheet application.
-It is much easier to read in a spreadsheet.

 Getting the country list is fast, but getting the build list is very slow because the script has to download roughly 1500 web pages to get all the builds for each country to construct the build list, and